vashshawn/Pingvin-master/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 22555 for connections and services them.

-- DogecoinMiner : Generates pingvincoins (if wallet is enabled).
+- PingvincoinMiner : Generates pingvincoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.